Final NFL Mock Draft (With Trades!)

 82. Miami Dolphins Select-Bobby Brown III-DT-Texas A&M University

 The Dolphins continue to add to their defense by grabbing Bobby Brown III.
-He's big defensive tackle that flashes great athleticism and toughness and should make an impact on the defensive line early as a run stuffer.
+He's a big defensive tackle that flashes great athleticism and toughness and should make an impact on the defensive line early as a run stuffer.

 83. Washington Football Team Select-Rashod Bateman-WR-University of Minnesota